gortc/dev/README.md

 * Make them safe, reliable, fast, stable and simple to use and extend
 * Make them useful (extensible and flexible) for enterprise while staying open source
 * Don't be hype and PR driven, popularity and stars count are not appropriate metrics
-* Use RFC wording whenever possible but not at the expense of idiomaticity

 ## Principles
 * High and rigorous standards for core packages: